 I focused on this goal every single day so that I remained determined to reach it.

 And I did.
-More than a year ago, I sold 90% of my stuff and headed to Europe on a one-way ticket.
-Since that time, I have visited 10 countries and resided in 4 for more than two months each.
+Several years ago, I sold 90% of my stuff and headed to Europe on a one-way ticket.
+Since that time, I have visited 15 countries and resided in 6 for more than two months each.
 (Here’s an article about how I was able to afford this lifestyle.)
-I’m currently waiting out pandemic restrictions by the beach in Mexico due to the extremely low prices for a 6-month rental.
+I spent the pandemic by the beach in Mexico due to the extremely low prices for a 6-month rental.

 Your mission, if you choose to accept it.